SeanShubin/todo-persistence/README.md

     - Collaborator Empty Implementation
         - create empty implementations of the collaborators
     - Inject
-        - update the wiring to constructor inject empty implementations of collaborators
+        - update dependency injection to constructor inject empty implementations of collaborators
     - Positive demo
         - prove that the web service gets further than it did before, and discover which collaborator is needed next
     - Repeat